-The Single Supervisory Mechanism (SSM) is the new banking supervision system for the euro zone.
-The SSM is one of the three pillars of the Banking Union, a process initiated in June 2012 by the European Union in response to the financial crisis in the euro zone, together with the Single Resolution Mechanism (SRM) and the Deposit Guarantee Scheme.
+The Single Supervisory Mechanism (SSM) is the new banking supervision system for the eurozone.
+The SSM is one of the three pillars of the Banking Union, a process initiated in June 2012 by the European Union in response to the financial crisis in the eurozone, together with the Single Resolution Mechanism (SRM) and the Deposit Guarantee Scheme.

-The ECB thus became the direct prudential supervisor of BNP Paribas as of 4 November 2014.
-The ECB draws on the competent national supervisory authorities in fulfilling this role.
+The ECB thus became the direct prudential supervisor of BGL BNP Paribas.
+The ECB draws on the competent National Supervisory Authorities in fulfilling this role.